evannetwork/api-blockchain-core/docs/contracts/sharing.rst

   sharing.extendSharing(address, originator, partner, section, block, sharingKey[, context, isHashKey]);

-Extend an existing sharing info with given key; this is done on a sharings object and does not perform a transaction on its own.
+Extend an existing sharing info with given key.

+This is done on a sharings object and does not perform a transaction on its own.
+This function extends a sharing object retrieved from :ref:`getSharingsFromContract <sharing_getSharingsFromContract>` and does not update sharings at the smart contract.
+For updating smart contracts sharing use :ref:`saveSharingsToContract
+<sharing_saveSharingsToContract>`.

+This function is primarily used to prepare updates for multiple keys and/or multiple users and submitting the result in one single transaction.
+For simpler sharing scenarios have a look at :ref:`addSharing <sharing_addSharing>`.

 ----------
 Parameters